michaltobiasz1997/cat-shetler/README.md

 To improve performance, response caching has been implemented.
 This allows frequent or identical requests to be served from cache, reducing the response time and minimizing unnecessary server load.

 ## Documentation
-The API documentation has been generated using Scribe, providing detailed information about the available endpoints, request/response structures, and example usage.
+The API documentation has been generated using <a href="https://scribe.knuckles.wtf/" target="_blank">Scribe</a>, providing detailed information about the available endpoints, request/response structures, and example usage.
 The documentation can be accessed at <i>app_url</i>/docs.